 During the Agile retrospective, the scrum team reviews the last sprint’s performance and discusses what went wrong and right.
 The scrum master discusses the issues, and the team solves the issues.

 You will also discuss what actions can improve the effectiveness and workflow of the next sprint.

 Afterward, the sprint retrospective will conclude the sprint.
 The duration of the sprint retrospective is short but can last for three hours for a three-month sprint.

-Retrospectives are a form of lessons learned meetings.
-They help improve the quality and effectiveness of the agile project, make the process smoother and more streamlined, and ensure that the next sprint is more successful than the previous sprint.
+Retrospectives are a form of lessons-learned meetings.
+They improve the quality and effectiveness of the Agile project, make the process smoother and more streamlined, and ensure that the next sprint is more successful than the previous sprint.

 - What went well during the previous sprint?

 - What didn’t go well in the previous sprint?